DreymaR/BigBagKbdTrix/README.md

 DONE
 ----
+- Make bookmark links for page chapters, and add them to the menus.
+Example: DK mappings; Variants.
 - Update all content image links to local res/ locs.
 Replace Dropbox links with res/.
 Replace res/img/.
 - Add a smaller 'Platforms' menu to every platform-box.
 - Make a Co browser tab (fav)icon